Human AI photo by icons8 team on unsplash

 The Concept of the Metaverse

-As an idealized, futuristic concept, the term “metaverse” has been used to describe a fully digital environment that merges the virtual with the physical and existing internet-based social interactions.
-But that’s not all it is or could become.
+As an idealized, futuristic idea, the term “metaverse” has been used to describe a fully digital environment that merges the virtual with the physical and existing internet-based social interactions.

 A Very Brief Timeline of the Metaverse